laboon/CS1699/deliverable3.md

-CS1699 - Software Quality Assurance
+# CS1699 - Software Quality Assurance
 Fall Semester 2014

-Deliverable 3
+## Deliverable 3

 For this assignment, your group will write systems tests (aka acceptance or integration tests) using the BDD model discussed in class.
 That is, you will write user stories (features) and scenarios in Gherkin (or a similar language, if you prefer), and the step definitions in the language of your project.

 Tests and code should be on Github or another publicly accessible repository.

-Format:
+## Format
 Every group should have a title page with:
-The name of the project under test
+* The name of the project under test
-The names of the people in the group
+* The names of the people in the group
-The title CS1699 - DELIVERABLE 3: Systems Testing with BDD
+* The title CS1699 - DELIVERABLE 3: Systems Testing with BDD

 First, include a short summary (a few paragraphs) of what you decided to test, and why.